contourpy/contourpy/docs/user_guide/external/shapely.rst

    >>> multilinestrings
    [<MULTILINESTRING ((2.444 0, 2 0.8, 1.962 1, 1 1.893, 0 1.25), (2 2, 2.333 1,...>]

-This returns an array of MultiLineStrings whereas ``shapely.unary_union`` returns a single one.
+The ``shapely.unary_union`` approach returns a single MultiLineString whereas this approach returns a NumPy array containing the single MultiLineString.

 .. note::

-   If your contour lines have a different line type then you can convert them using :func:`~contourpy.convert_lines`, and if you have more than one chunk you can combine them using :func:`~contourpy.dechunk_lines`.
+   If your contour lines have a different line type then you can convert them using :func:`~contourpy.convert_lines`.
+If you have more than one chunk you can combine them using :func:`~contourpy.dechunk_lines` or iterate over the chunks, convert one chunk at a time and then combine the geometries.

 Filled contours to Shapely
 --------------------------